19. Bober v Oklahoma State University, 2016 OK 78

 The three dissenting judges seem to forewarn of an unconstitutional future for another section, 85A O.S.
 5(C), which gives employers immunity from district court tort liability EVEN IF A WORKER IS INELIGIBLE FOR WORKERS’ COMP BENEFITS UNDER THE NEW LAW.
 The dissent can be interpreted to say that an employer cannot rely upon an exception of workers’ comp coverage and still enjoy exclusive remedy.

 I believe this dissent shows that all nine members of the Supreme Court of Oklahoma believe that if the legislature chooses to eliminate an injury from compensability, exclusive remedy rides off into the sunset and an Oklahoma business can be sued in district court for negligence.
 THIS ULTIMATE CONCLUSION IS A SIGNIFICANT PROBLEM FOR OKLAHOMA EMPLOYERS.

 20. Alcorn v.
 Vickers Construction, Caddo County district court, CJ-2015-70.

-The unconstitutionality of the immunity statute that carves out an exception for third party liability any company or subcontractor working on and oil or gas drilling site
+The unconstitutionality of the immunity statute that carves out an exception for third-party liability any company or subcontractor working on an oil or gas drilling site